brijesh-giri-neu/IME-Image-Enhancement/USEME.md

 ### Script mode

 #### How to run the script file
-- Examples of script file (testscript-A5.txt, testscript-A4.txt) has been included.
+- Examples of script file (testscript-A5.txt, testscript-A4.txt) has been included in the "res" folder.
-- To run it, run the Main.java file first.
-- In the Console, type `java -jar assignment4.jar -file scipt-filename.extension`.
+- In the Console, type `java -jar Assignment4.jar -file scipt-filename.extension`.
 - This runs all the commands in the script file.
+- Example, for Assignment 4 script the command "java -jar Assignment4.jar -file testscript-A4.txt"
+- Example, for Assignment 5 script the command "java -jar Assignment4.jar -file testscript-A5.txt"

 ### Tips to use commands
 - Operation, filepath, image alias are case-insensitive